-If you feel that you need to appeal the accreditation outcome, you can email accreditation@qcto.org.za to request an appeal within 7 working days or the appeal will not be considered.
+If you feel that you need to appeal the outcome, you can email accreditation@qcto.org.za to request an appeal within 7 working days.
 However, be aware that your application will be evaluated using the same criteria and requirements.